Decision guide · 2026

 - What it does: CRM plus marketing and service hubs on shared objects — built to get a revenue team live without a six-month blueprint.

-- Where it breaks: The bill when hubs, contacts, and seats scale in different directions; bespoke analytics still leak to warehouse/BIs.
+- Where it breaks: The bill when hubs, contacts, and seats scale in different directions.
+A typical mid-market team sees 30-50% cost increase at the first contact tier jump.
+Bespoke analytics still leak to a warehouse or BI tool.

-- Typical stack usage: Often paired with Gong, Salesforce (yes, hybrid), Apollo/ZoomInfo, and a SEP — overlap is the risk, not HubSpot features.
+- Typical stack usage: Often paired with Gong, Salesforce (yes, hybrid stacks are common), Apollo/ZoomInfo for enrichment, and a SEP like Outreach or Salesloft.
+The overlap between these layers is where 60-70% of GTM waste hides — not in HubSpot itself.

 Salesforce overview

-- What it does: The default enterprise CRM spine: objects, workflows, territories, forecasting — designed to absorb complexity.
+- What it does: The default enterprise CRM spine: custom objects, workflows, territories, forecasting — designed to absorb complexity at scale.

-- Where it shines: Serious governance, customization, and partner depth when RevOps is staffed to match.
+- Where it shines: Serious governance, customization depth, and partner ecosystem when RevOps is staffed to match.
+Enterprise teams with dedicated admins get ROI; teams without dedicated admins pay the cost without the value.

 What most teams get wrong

-- Running HubSpot Marketing + Salesforce CRM + SEP + enrichment without a single map of who touches the same account.
+- Running HubSpot Marketing + Salesforce CRM + a SEP + enrichment without a single map of who touches the same account.
+Average overlap waste in this pattern: $2,000-$6,000/year.

-- Buying Salesforce "for reporting" when the real problem is hygiene and duplicate tools — the CRM won't fix stack sprawl.
+- Buying Salesforce "for reporting" when the real problem is hygiene and duplicate tools — the CRM will not fix stack sprawl, it will add another layer to it.

 Cost reality